-• Note the method register where you need to bind the name in the track specification to your parameter source implementation class similar to the simple example.
+In register you bind the name in the track specification to your parameter source implementation class similar to the previous example.
+TermParamSource is the actual parameter source and needs to fulfill a few requirements:

-- The class TermParamSource is the actual parameter source and needs to fulfill a few requirements: - It needs to have a constructor with the signature init(self, track, params, kwargs).
-You don't need to store these parameters if you don't need them. - partition (self, partition_index, total_partitions) is called by Rally to "assign" the parameter source across multiple clients.
-Typically you can just return self but in certain cases you need to do something more sophisticated.
-If each clients needs to act differently then you can provide different parameter source instances here. - size(self): This method is needed to help Rally provide a proper progress indication to users if you use a warmup time period.
-For bulk indexing, this would return the number of bulks (for a given client).
-As searches are typically executed with a pre-determined amount of iterations, just return 1 in this case. - params (self): This method needs to return a dictionary with all parameters that the corresponding "runner" expects.
-For the standard case, Rally provides most of these parameters as a convenience, but here you need to define all of them yourself.
+- The constructor needs to have the signature \\init\\(self, track, params, \\kwargs). - partition (self, partition\index, total\partitions) is called by Rally to "assign" the parameter source across multiple clients.
+Typically you can just return self.
+If each client needs to act differently then you can provide different parameter source instances here as well. - size(self): This method helps Rally to provide a proper progress indication to users if you use a warmup time period.
+For bulk indexing, return the number of bulks (for a given client).
+As searches are typically executed with a pre-determined amount of iterations, just return 1 in this case. - params (self): This method returns a dictionary with all parameters that the corresponding "runner" expects.
 This method will be invoked once for every iteration during the race.
-We can see that we randomly select a profession from a list which will be then be executed by the corresponding runner.
+In the example, we parameterize the query by randomly selecting a profession from a list.

-For cases, where you want to provide a progress indication but cannot calculate size up-front (e.g. when you generate bulk requests on-the fly up to a certain total size), you can implement a property percent_completed which returns a floating point value between 0.0 and 1.0.
-Rally will query this value before each call to params () and uses it for its progress indication.
-For the implementation, please note:
+For cases, where you want to provide a progress indication but cannot calculate size up-front (e.g. when you generate bulk requests on-the fly up to a certain total size), you can implement a property percent\completed which returns a floating point value between 0.0 and 1.0.
+Rally will query this value before each call to params () and uses it to indicate progress.
+However:

-- Rally will not check percent_completed, if it can derive progress in any other way. - The value of percent_completed is purely informational and has no influence whatsoever on when Rally considers an operation to be completed.
+- Rally will not check percent\completed if it can derive progress in any other way. - The value of percent\completed is purely informational and does not influence when Rally considers an operation to be completed.

-Note: Be aware that params (self) is called on a performance-critical path so don't do anything in this method that takes a lot of time (avoid any I/O).
-For searches, you should usually throttle throughput anyway and there it does not matter that much but if the corresponding operation is run without throughput throttling, please double-check that you did not introduce a bottleneck in the load test driver with your custom parameter source.
+Note: The method params (self) is called on a performance-critical path.
+Don't do anything in this method that takes a lot of time (avoid any I/O).
+For searches, you should usually throttle throughput anyway and there it does not matter that much but if the corresponding operation is run without throughput throttling, double-check that your custom parameter source does not introduce a bottleneck.

-In the implementation of custom parameter sources you can access the Python standard API.
-Using any additional libraries is not supported.
+Custom parameter sources can use the Python standard API but using any additional libraries is not supported.